-Besides wine, golf and spa treatments, the landscape of desert, lakes, mountains and vineyards is soothing to the senses.
+The resort is the place for wine tasting, a round or two of golf and spa treatments.
+The landscape of desert, lakes, mountains and vineyards is soothing to the senses.

 Located in the scenic southern Okanagan Valley, near Osoyoos, Nk’Mip is right in the heart of British Columbia’s best wine region.
-British Columbia has over 900 vineyards and more than 300 wineries.
-More than half are in the Okanagan Valley.
+More than half of British Columbia’s 900 plus vineyards and 300 wineries are in the Okanagan Valley.

-The resort’s Mica Restaurant serves up a menu that they describe as “wine country comfort food” and, of course, South Okanagan wines.
+The resort’s Mica Restaurant serves up a menu of wine country comfort food and, of course, South Okanagan wines.

 What?
 Spirit Ridge at Nk’Mip has one- and two-bedroom villas and suites, Solterra Desert Spa, a casual fine-dining restaurant, outdoor lap pools, private beach and lake access.

 6-St Eugene Golf Resort and Casino